 Use this procedure to upgrade from a previous version of Alfresco Community Edition.
 The process involves a new installation of the Alfresco Community Edition binaries and configuration, and an in-place upgrade of a copy of the repository.
-Use this procedure to upgrade from a previous version of Alfresco Content Services.
+Use this procedure to upgrade from a previous version of Alfresco Community Edition.

 Install the new version of Alfresco Community Edition.

 - Shut down your existing instance.